jeremymiller00/Jeremy-Miller/README.md

 * Used Spark SQL to created dataset from rolling 10-year window of published articles.
 * Filtered data down to ~14 million records based on criteria determined by consultation with product team.
 * Improved model through error analysis to improve predictions from most error-prone inputs.
-* Enhanced Publisher Analytics toolkit by implementing PCA data extaction stage for export to Tableau.
+* Enhanced Publisher Analytics toolkit by implementing PCA data extraction stage for export to Tableau.
 * Aligned product with customer needs by modifying model architecture to account for new features.
+* Outcome: part of a suite of features to support retention and new sales of subscription-based product.
-* Impact: new customer acquistion and retention expected to be positively impacted.
+* Impact: new customer acquisition and retention expected to be positively impacted.

-### Linear classifier for matching manuscripts to researcher records.
-* Delivered weekly Bayesian A/B testing for old/new model versions over 3 months.
-100% of customers moved to new model, with metrics improved by 10% and lower technical debt.
-* Wrote bash script and cron job to automate extraction every 2 weeks.
-* Delivered monthly data reporting pipeline using Python and SQL to gather, analyze, and present monthly usage data.
-* Validated and updated prior model training process.
-* Impact: retention of  best-in-class status for product; model drift mitigated.

-### Linear classifer for Natual Language document classification.
+### Linear classifier for Natural Language document classification.
 Matches publisher data to company database records for Publisher Analytics reporting.
 * Key algorithm in product with revenue ~100k per year.
 * Worked with product manager to solicit efficient creation of labeled data set.
 * Trained logistic regression model in Python to predict match between publisher and company records; accuracy 99%.
 * Wrote and tested basic REST endpoint to provide on-demand predictions.
-* Impact: ~%100k annual revenue enabled.
+* Outcome: $100k annual revenue enabled.

-### Gradient Boosted Tree model for metadata classification.
-Finds relevant researchers for email marketing product.
-* Projected to decrease product delivery time by at least 50% for product with ~6mil annual revenue.
-* Delivered Gradient Boosted Tree model with Spark ML with score 50% greater than POC target.
-* Worked with product team to define metrics and goals.
-* Gathered and joined data from mutiple sources to construct training data set.
-* Worked with subject matter expert to review and validate process and results.
-* Impact: reduction of tech debt for product with ~$3mil annual revenue; opens door to future improvements.

 ### Linear ensemble of unsupervised natural language extraction models.
 Helps journal editors manage workflow by quickly assessing fit between manuscript and publications.
 * Delivered Java implementations of LexRank and TextRank for key sentence extraction.
 * Trained Logistic Regression model in Scala using Apache Spark and Stanford Core NLP to classify candidate sentences.
 * Created ensemble model and incorporated user feedback data to improve predictions over time.
-* Impact: helps retain best-in-class status of workflow support tool.
+* Outcome: helps retain best-in-class status of workflow support tool.

+## Projects in Development / Prototypes
 ### Gradient Boosted Tree / Deep Learning ensemble for combined metadata / NLP regression.
 Helps journals identify important research, and researchers project their future impact.
 * Delivered POC report showing 15% improvement in MAE over baseline.
 * Extracted ~15 million scientific journal articles; performed extensive feature engineering to find predictors.
-* Modeled metadata features using a Gradient Boosted Tree model; modeled text content using deep learning; ensembled for best prediction.
+* Modeled metadata features using a Gradient Boosted Tree model; modeled text content using deep learning; ensemble model used for best prediction.
 * Impact: TBD; further product development on hold due to product team priorities.

-### Supervised Word Mover's Distance Python Package
-A technique for using document labels to transform word-vector space such that documents with matching labels are close togehter.
-* Wrote Python package to implement Supervised Word Mover's Distance.
-* Useful for measuring document distance when a particular dimension is of interest.
-* Available for use throughout company.
-* Impact: accelerate experimentation of document similarity models across several products.

-## Projects in Development / Prototypes
-### Identify Outlier Behavior in Scholarly Publications (Product Manager)
-* Worked with customers and internal stakeholders to define and scope problem.
-* Created success criteria and road map for delivery
-* Coordinating with Data Science and stakeholders to manage on-time delivery and measure outcomes.
-* Impact: preserve company reputation by improving data quality, supporting retention and new sales.

-### Patent Document Summarization (Product Manager)
-* Defined and scoped project with stakeholders.
-* Identified success metrics and targets; built road map for incremental delivery.
-* Coordinated with Data Scientist and stakeholders to ensure successful delivery.
-* Impact: group of summarization models currently saves ~$500k through automation, which further expansion in the pipeline.

 ### Keyword Prediction
 Deep Learning Natural Language token classification.
 Predict match between an academic text and a potential keyword.